xebia/modern-javascript-training/day1/task3b/README.md

-# Task 3b: rewrite the CommonJS to ES modules
+# Task 3b: Rewrite the CommonJS to ES modules

 CommonJS only works in 1 environment, using ES modules gives us the flexibility of running in any environment.
 Sadly we need to transpile them right now, since they are not yet natively supported yet.
 We use `babel` for this.